 See Instruction Nos.
-1.37 "Knowingly"-To Act and 1.38 "Will-fully"-To Act.
+1.41 "Knowingly"-To Act and 1.43 "Willfully"-To Act.

-FALSE IMPERSONATION OF FEDERAL OFFICER OR EMPLOYEE-DEMANDING OR OBTAINING ANYTHING OF VALUE 18 U.S.C. § 912
+FALSE IMPERSONATION OF FEDERAL OFFICER OR EMPLOYEE- DEMANDING OR OBTAINING ANYTHING OF VALUE

 Title 18, United States Code, Section 912, makes it a crime for anyone to demand [obtain] money [paper] [documents] [something of value] while falsely assuming [pretending] to be an officer or employee of the United States.